front-lines-org/astro-experiment/src/pages/ukraine/articles/battle_of_kharkiv_(2022).md

 On 4 July, new missile strike ruined a gymnasium.
 On 6 July, Russian shelling destroyed one of the buildings at Kharkiv National Pedagogical University and a former manor house and architectural monument built in 1832.

+On 18 July, Ukrainian special forces killed 36 Russians soldiers near Dementiivka, and had taken their commander prisoner.

-On July 20, at least three people were killed in the morning as a result of a Russian missile attack on Kharkiv, including a 13-year-old boy.
+On 20 July, at least three people were killed in the morning as a result of a Russian missile attack on Kharkiv, including a 13-year-old boy.

 On 17–18 August, 25 people were killed and several dozen were injured in a missile strike on two dormitories.
 Also on 18 August, new Russian strike destroyed Palace of culture of railroad workers.